moneroexamples/onion-monero-blockchain-explorer/README.md

  - are closed sourced,
  - are not available as hidden services,
  - provide only basic search capabilities,
- - can't identify users outputs based on provided Monero address and viewkey.
+ - can't identify users outputs based on provided Monero address and viewkey, or private tx key,
+ - do not support Monero testnet, i.e., they dont work with RingCT transactions

 In this example, these limitations are addressed by development of